 If Spouse 1 passes away first, Spouse 2 would bump up to the $2,000 monthly benefit and their $1,000 monthly benefit would end.
 Now let’s switch that around, let’s say Spouse 2 passes away first, Spouse 1 will continue to receive their $2,000 per month and the $1,000 benefit will end.

 The “spousal benefit” can be a powerful filing strategy.
 If you are married, you have the option of turning on your benefit based on your earnings history or you are entitled to half of your spouse’s benefit, whichever benefit is higher.
-This situation is common when one spouse has a much higher income that the other spouse.
+This situation is common when one spouse has a much higher income than the other spouse.

 Here is an important note.
 To be eligible for the spousal benefit, you personally must have earned 40 social security “credits”.
 You receive 1 credit for each calendar quarter that you earn a specific amount.
 In 2016, the figure was $1,260.
 You can earn up to 4 credits each calendar year.